dilara444/TechLabsDUS_WineNot/README.md

 - Usage Example: Given a collection of text data (e.g., reviews, articles), you can generate word clouds to highlight common terms or themes.
   > from wordcloud import WordCloud

+## Summary

+Our code in the notebook "WineNot?" contains the results of what we achieved by analyzing and applying our knowledge.
+With gathered ideas the direction of the analysis was predestined and opened even more doors to our creativity.
+Whilest solving one problem we developed other ideas and expanded our initial questions towards this dataset, which resulted in different plotting types and other connections between the characteristics of wine.
+We plotted heatmaps, to visualize price ranges for given wine varieties in the world and focussed on europe to explore them in deeper detail.
+As we began to do so, we recognized the irreguality of names given for the countries compared to defined country names in the library 'geopandas'.
+So, besides our ability to focus our interests, we managed to eliminate problems in parallel.

+Additionally we've considered the obvious connection between quality and prices of wines and expanded our analysis in this area by including the various wine types.
+To be able to make a statement between these connections, we seperated this analysis for certain countries.
+Since each country showed different characteristics for wine, it was important to divide the entities by country.

+Overall we learned applying basic and advances methods to understand a dataset and conclude statement out of our results.
+Certain libraries broadened our knowledge regarding plotting and even contributed to our creativity.

 ## Expected Outcome
 - Insights into wine preferences and market peculiarities for wine producers and distributors.
 - Recommendations for consumers based on wine price, quality, taste, and country characteristics.